ether/ueberDB/README.md

+# Abstract your databases, make datababies.

 # About

-Abstract your databases, make datababies.  ueberDB turns every database into a simple key value store by providing a layer of abstraction between your software and your database.  ueberDB uses a smart cache and buffer algorithm to make databases faster.
+ueberDB turns every database into a simple key value store by providing a layer of abstraction between your software and your database.
+ueberDB uses a smart cache and buffer algorithm to make databases faster.
 Reads are cached and writes are done in a bulk.
 The bulk writing reduces the overhead of a database transaction.
 The syntax is simple and clean and getting started is easy.

 # Database Support
 * Couch